 His position has always been that in the country you start work early as a way of life, and laws that prohibit that are meant to be attacks on the rural community.

-However, even though it's legal for fourteen year olds to work in agricultural settings in California, you have to be twenty one or older to work on a cannabis farm, and so that still could be an issue.
+However, even though it's legal for 14-year-olds to work in agricultural settings in California, you have to be twenty-one or older to work on a cannabis farm.

 According to the Associated Press, when they bought that farm, there were six greenhouses there that were used for tomatoes and cucumbers.